juspay/hyperswitch-docs/features/e-commerce-platform-plugins/saleor-app/setup.md

-## 2. Accept payments through hyperswitch
+## 2. Accept payments through Juspay Saleor App

 ### Get available payment gateways

-If you have configured hyperswitch in your saleor dashboard you will get hyperswitch app id, in the response
+If you have configured Juspay in your Saleor dashboard, you will receive the Juspay App ID in the response

 ```
 query {